 OneHandWizard 2 doesn’t come with any options to configure, which speaks to its ease of use.
 Those with smaller hands who are struggling to tame the massive size of their iPhone XS Max or iPhone 11 Pro Max may want to harness the power of this tweak to make it more one-hand friendly.
 Of course, the tweak also works with these handsets’ smaller counterparts.

-OneHandWizard 2 is available for $1.99 from the Packix repository via your preferred package manager, and this version only works with jailbroken iOS 13 devices.
+OneHandWizard 2 is available for $1.99 from the Packix repository via your preferred package manager, and this version only works with jailbroken iOS 13 and 14 devices.
 Those using anything earlier than iOS 13 should use the original tweak instead.

 Will you be augmenting your jailbroken iPhone with OneHandWizard 2?
 Discuss in the comments section.